Quantum-Accelerators/quacc/README.md

 ```

 ### Jobflow Integration
-The above example can be converted to a Jobflow flow simply by defining it in a function with a `@job` wrapper immediately preceeding it.
-One nuance of Jobflow is that the inputs and outputs must be JSON serializable (so that it can be easily stored in a database), but otherwise a standard ASE function can be used with Jobflow using nothing more than a `@job` wrapper and a few short commands to execute the workflow.
+The above example can be converted to a format suitable for constructing a Jobflow flow simply by defining it in a function with a `@job` wrapper immediately preceeding it.
+One nuance of Jobflow is that the inputs and outputs must be JSON serializable (so that it can be easily stored in a database), but otherwise it works the same.

 ```python
 from htase.calculators.vasp import SmartVasp